w3c/wot-cg/Tutorials/whatiswot/website/docs/json-tutorial/JSON in Practice.md

 print(data)
 ```

-Printing the data object in console can look like this.
+Printing the data object in the console can look something like this:

 ```json
 [{'name': 'Temperature sensor', ‘sensorID': '20014’,